DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 ### 1. Before loan was funded

 We use the data from 2015 to 2017 analyzing how LC assigned loan grade.
 To be more specific, we try to fit models to show how borrower's status as well as the loan amount and loan time influenced loan grade?
-(Multinomial regreesion)
+(Multinomial regression)

 #### Initial EDA:
 From the chart above, we could see that: